jrmykolyn/midnight-mob/games/kill-team/house-rules/subfactions/death-guard.md

 "Nurgle's Breath"

 At the end of the movement phase, roll a D6 for each enemy model within 1" of a Death Guard model you control.
-On a roll of 6+, the enemey model takes a mortal wound.
+On a roll of 6+, the enemy model takes a mortal wound.

 ### Carrion Hounds